 Kākano Fund Awards

-Students are eligible for an award if their course requires the completion of a single thesis, a dissertation, or a research portfolio, and if the date of final submission of their work falls within the current academic year.
+Students are eligible for an award if their course requires the completion of a single thesis, a dissertation, or a research portfolio.
+Round One applications are now open.

 The fund provides financial assistance towards one or more of the following: